toggledbits/PluginTools/README.md

 end
 ```

-Note that the implementation prototype above also takes care of setting the `Status` variable in the SwitchPower1 service.
+Note that our implementation prototype above also takes care of setting the `Status` variable of the SwitchPower1 service.
 This variable stores the actual state of the device.
-The `Target` is the desired state, and `Status` is updated when the device actually makes it into that state.
+The `Target` is the desired state, and `Status` is updated when the device actually makes it into that target state.
 This is part of the "contract" of how SwitchPower1 is normally implemented on Vera.
-When you provide implementations for services, you will likely need to understand and uphold many of these details, which, unfortunately, are in large part not documented--you'll learn by doing.
+When you provide implementations for services, you will likely need to understand and uphold many of these "contract" details, which, unfortunately, are in large part not documented--you'll learn by doing.
+Sometimes, you will simply need to study the behavior of similar devices carefully to discover the "right" way your implementation should work.
+The Vera Community is an excellent resourcing for moving your knowledge ahead in these areas as well.

 At this point, you should have a pretty good idea of how this all hangs together.
-The device file tells Luup which services the device supports.
-Luup goes out and reads the service files for each of those services to understand what state variables and actions are represented.
-When an action is invoked, Luup makes sure the service and action are part of the device's declared support, and if so, goes to the implementation file's `actionList` to find the action implementation.
+The device file (`D_.xml`) tells Luup which services the device supports.
+Luup goes out and reads the service files (`S_.xml`) for each of those services to understand the specific state variables and actions the services provide.
+When an action is invoked, Luup makes sure the service and action are part of the device's declared support, and if so, goes to the device's implementation file's `actionList` to find the action implementation and execute it.
 If any part of this chain is broken, the LuaUPnP log file will contain errors saying that the action isn't supported by the device.

 > NOTE: A common error that causes an action to be reported "not supported" when it appears everything is wired properly is a mispelling or change in capitalization of a name somewhere.
 Check every single reference, service Id, and name from the device file through the implementation and plugin module.
 It only takes a one-character difference to make the whole thing unravel.

+## Reference
+* `PFB.VERSION`
+  The current version of the Plugin Framework Basic
+* `PFB.device`
+  The device number of the plugin instance currently running

+* `PFB.log( level, message, ... )`
+  Log a message to the log stream.
+The `level` argument can be selected from `PFB.LOGLEVEL`.
+The message is not logged if the `level` is less critical than the current value of `PFB.loglevel`.
+The message argument may contain position parameters, identified by a "%" character followed by a number; the corresponding extra argument (from among the ...) is inserted at that position in the output message.
+* `PFB.LOGLEVEL`
+  A table of constants for the various log levels.
+Includes (upper- and lowercase): ERR, WARN, NOTICE, INFO, DEBUG1, DEBUG2.
+These are used to pass to `PFB.log()` or set `PFB.loglevel`.
+The DEFAULT key is the default logging level for the framework (currently == INFO).
+* `PFB.loglevel`
+  The current logging level.
+Messages less critical than this level will not be output to the log stream.

+* `PFB.var.getVar( variableName [, device [, serviceId ] ] )`
+  Returns (two values) the current value and timestamp of the named state variable.
+May be called with 1-3 arguments; if `device` is omitted or `nil`, the plugin device is assumed. if `serviceId` is omitted or `nil`, the plugin's service is assumed.
+* `PFB.var.getVarNumeric( variableName, defaultValue [, device [, serviceId ] ] )`
+  Returns the numeric value of the named state variable.
+If the state variable is not defined, or its value blank or non-numeric, the value of `defaultValue` is returned.
+The `device` and `serviceId` parameters are optional and default as they do in `getVar()`.
+* `PFB.var.setVar( variableName, value [, device [, serviceId ] ] )`
+  Sets the value of the named state variable to the value given, and returns the prior value.
+The `device` and `serviceId` parameters are optional and default as they do in `getVar()`.
+* `PFB.var.initVar( variableName, defaultValue [, device [, serviceId ] ] )`
+  Like setVar, but does *not* set the state variable if it already exists.
+Used for one-time initialization, primarily.

+* `PFB.timer.once( seconds, func, ... )`
+  Run a one-time timer for the specified number of seconds; upon its expiration, call the *function reference* (not a string) provided in `func` with any remaining arguments passed through.
+Returns a timer ID, which may be used to cancel the timer before its expiration by calling `PFB.timer.cancel()`.
+* `PFB.timer.interval( seconds, func, ... )`
+  Like `PFB.timer.once()` in every respect, except that the timer recurs on the interval provided automatically until cancelled.
+* `PFB.timer.cancel( timerID )`
+  Cancel the timer identified by `timerID`.

+* `PFB.watch.set( device, serviceId, variableName, func, ... )`
+  Places a watch on the named state variable on the device.
+When it changes, the function (a *function reference*, not a string) will be called with the extra arguments passed through.
+If the `variableName` is `nil`, changes to any variable in the service on the device will trigger a call to the function/handler.
+* `PFB.watch.cancel( device, serviceId, variableName [, func ] )
+  Cancel a watch on a device state variable.
+If `func` is specified, only the watch that calls the function (passed by reference) is cancelled; otherwise, all watches for the device/state are cancelled.

+* `PFB.isOpenLuup()`
+  Returns `true` if running under openLuup, `false` otherwise.